abhisheksingh0x558/dotfiles/README.md

 ## TODOs

 ###  General
+- [ ] Fix justfile
 - [ ] Do not install zsh and nushell from home manager
+- [ ] Delete cosmic and hyprland branches from origin
 - [ ] Retry difftastic
 - [ ] Use isDarwin, isArch, flake-parts, and devenv
 - [ ] Home manager overrides